kohleth/monash_phd_research_proposal/README.md

 We wish to approach this problem with three distinctive differences.

 #### 1. Forecast first
 In many situations, it is the forecast, instead of model parameters, that is of primary interest.
-Therefore, we think we should shift the effort from adjusting parameter estimates to adjusting forecast (or the time series) directly.
+Therefore, we think we should shift the effort from estimating parameters to making forecast directly, using censored data.

 #### 2. Imputation methods
 In addition to developing a full solution which forecasts in the presence of data censorship, it can be useful to develop an imputation only method.
 That is, a model that simply adjust the past censored data, so that the data analyst / statistician can proceed the modelling with the standard uncensored approach.

 #### 3. State-Space Models
 Data censorship can be modeled quite naturally if we adopt a state-space approach.
-In addition, both the imputation and forecast can be obtained quite naturally using sequential filtering, forecasting, and smoothing techniques that are well developed in the state-space literature.
+In addition, both imputation (which becomes the problem of smoothing in this setting) and forecasting can be performed quite naturally using sequential filtering, forecasting, and smoothing techniques that are well developed in the state-space literature.

 ## Proposed Models
 Let $\theta$, $X_t$, and $Z_t$ be the model parameters, process value, and observed value (i.e. data) at time $t$ respectively.
 Further denote $\Omega_t$ to be the history of observation until time $t$, that is $\Omega_t=\{Z_i\}_{i=1\ldots t}$.